 You can help us by contacting your religious leaders, legislators, and businesses and asking them to stand up against this cynical campaign that seeks to sacrifice my child on the altar of political opportunism.
 You can also urge the Senate to pass the Equality Act to protect LGBTQ+ people no matter where they live.

-Meanwhile, Eva dreams of a time when she can finally travel to Arkansas to meet her siblings.
+Meanwhile, Eva dreams of a time when she feels safe enough to finally travel to Arkansas to meet her siblings.